TheAdeel/realtime-newsapp-react-project/README.md

 # Realtime Dynamic News App in ReactJS using API

 ## How to use it?
 .
-Download all the source cod <br />
+Download all the source code <br />
 .
 Go To <a href="https://newsapi.org/">newsapi.org</a>, create an account and generate your AP <br />
 .
 Come to your react projec <br />
 .
 In main directory create a file (<strong>.env.local</strong> <br />